Police investigate after private photos and video of University of Wisconsin women's volleyball players shared without consent

 Campus police are investigating "multiple" potential crimes after private photos and videos of student athletes at the University of Wisconsin were shared online without their consent, the school announced on Wednesday.

-Athletes who were targeted are members of the women's volleyball team, the athletics department at University of Wisconsin said in a Twitter statement about the incident.
+Athletes who were targeted are members of the women's volleyball team, the university's athletics department said in a Twitter statement about the incident.

-The statement confirmed that university police had launched an investigation into the photos and videos after receiving reports from volleyball players at the school, but did not provide details about the nature of the images or recordings.
+The school confirmed that university police had launched an investigation into the photos and videos after receiving reports from volleyball players, but did not provide details about the nature of the images or recordings.

 According to the Milwaukee Journal Sentinel, which said it received a photo of the volleyball team allegedly circulating without permission, one of the images appeared to show some players posing topless after winning a game.
 The photo appears to have been taken after the team won the Big Ten title last November, the newspaper reported.